 ENGL 101 - College Composition and Research (3.5 units)

-This is a composition course that enables students to generate logical, coherent essays and reports necessary to academic and professional success.
-Students will become proficient in research techniques, learn critical reading and thinking skills through expository and persuasive reading selections, and apply these skills to creating original essays and a final research paper.
-The lab component of this course is designed to assist students in improving and refining their writing and language skills.
-Students will complete lab activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct documentation form.
-Students will meet with composition instructors through individual conferences that address students’ specific writing concerns.
+This composition course enables students to generate logical, coherent essays that incorporate sources necessary for academic and professional success.
+Students become proficient in researching, evaluating, and incorporating sources, and in learning critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original documented essays.
+The writing workshop component of the course is designed to assist students with improving and refining their writing and language skills: Students complete writing workshop activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
+Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.
 This course is designed for students who wish to fulfill the General Education requirement for Written Communication.

 |ACCT 103 - Payroll AccountingM||3.0|